umich-arc/sstate/README.md

 ## Installation and Usage

 ### Native
-py-sstate can be run after installing the tabulate python library
+sstate can be run after installing the tabulate python library

 ```
 pip3 install -r requirements.txt